 Our policy on the looting of cultural property

-When handling works of antiquity or any work of art, Christie’s adheres to any and all local and international laws related to cultural property and patrimony.
-We have strict procedures in place to help to ensure we only offer works of art which we are entitled to sell and, as a part of that due diligence, we work closely in partnership with UNESCO, as well as Interpol, US Department of Homeland Security and Scotland Yard’s Art and Antiques Unit.
+When handling works of antiquity or any work of art, Christie’s adheres to bilateral treaties and international laws related to cultural property and patrimony.
+We have strict procedures in place to help to ensure we only offer works of art which we are entitled to sell and, as a part of that due diligence, we work closely in partnership with many national and international organization that pursue the same goals.

 As custodians of the art that passes through our doors, we recognise that we have a duty to carefully research the art and objects we handle and sell.
 Research and its publication is a vital part of our work.
 We devote considerable resources to investigating the provenance of objects we offer for sale and have a programme of specific procedures, including the requirement that our Sellers provide verifiable evidence in order to ensure that the works in our sales have not come from conflict zones.

 As an additional safeguard we positively welcome and encourage scrutiny of our catalogues by museums, archeologists, collectors, law enforcement and government agencies.

 To further these aims, and ensure that we have the most up to date information, we regularly attend and address forums tackling this area and are also in discussion with representatives of the countries affected by this illicit trade.

 Christie’s believe we can play a useful role in the prevention of the illicit trade in cultural property and also facilitate the resolution of cultural property issues.
 We continue to recognise and evolve our responsibilities, while supporting the honourable and legal market in ancient art.